taleroangel/prism/README.md

 UPDT
 ```

-Get compiled to the following _Binary format_:
+Gets compiled to the following _Binary format_:
 ```
 04 00
 0D 00